JaySNL/cowswap-autocueswap/README.md

 var **TargetGas** = xx.xx; Set this to the gas fee you want it to initiate BELOW.
 In console, type: ```TargetGas = [yourvalue]``` I.e ```TargetGas = 50.00```.
 This will hit Swap as soon as the GasFee is below $50.00

-var TargetPrice = xx.xx; Set this to the MAXIMUM value you want to token to be.
+var **TargetPrice** = xx.xx; Set this to the MAXIMUM value you want to token to be.
 In console, type: ```TargetPrice = [yourvalue]```.
 I.e ```TargetPrice = 4.69```.
 This will only buy the token when it is **below** $4.69

-var TimeOut = 20000; Increase or reduce the time the interval checks for the GasPrice to update.
+var **TimeOut** = 20000; Increase or reduce the time the interval checks for the GasPrice to update.
+var **ConsoleClearCount** = x; Set to value after how many lines in console you want it to auto clear.
+Set equaly on line 18 and 71.
-var BuyIt = new Audio('https://www.myinstants.com/media/sounds/cow-moo-sound.mp3'); replace the url with something you want it to play as a sound que.
+var **BuyIt** = new Audio('https://www.myinstants.com/media/sounds/cow-moo-sound.mp3'); replace the url with something you want it to play as a sound que.

 # Console Debug
 ![consoledebug](https://user-images.githubusercontent.com/7669379/148093306-ae765f52-d218-4da7-bd3e-c7a610eb2542.png)